Ceuta: Morocco restricts movement of migrants into Spanish enclave | DW | 19.05.2021

 A diplomatic spat between Spain and Morocco, which led to record numbers of migrants entering the Spanish enclave of Ceuta, showed signs of easing on Wednesday as Morocco moved to reimpose border restrictions.

-Over 8,000 people made their way into the Spanish city on the north African coast over the past two days, many swimming across a perilous stretch of water.
+More than 8,000 people made their way into the Spanish city on the North African coast over the past two days, many swimming across a perilous stretch of water.

 Spain intensified its criticism of Moroccan authorities, making clear that it believed the government had loosened border controls as retribution for Spain allowing a rebel leader from Western Sahara — a region Rabat lays claim to — to receive medical attention.